Configuration & Usage

 Command Description

-clawgate login Authenticate with ChatGPT (OAuth device flow)
+clawgate login [flags] Authenticate with ChatGPT (OAuth device flow)

-clawgate status Check login status and token validity
+clawgate status [flags] Check login status and token validity

 clawgate help Show help text